Sigmmma/c20/src/content/h1/scripting/readme.md

 ## Console scripts
 Things manually entered into the console ingame also share script space with the scenario's baked in scripts.
 In rare circumstances (e.g. you're just on the cusp of using too much memory), a console script's memory can overflow into a scenario script's memory, causing the above mentioned issues.

-## When to use short vs long
-There are two integer variable types: `short` and `long`.
-Both hold whole numbers, but `long` variables can hold much larger numbers than `short` variables.
-It's worth noting both use the same amount of memory, so you should decide the type you use based on what range of values makes sense or the values the functions you call accept (avoids a [cast](~scripting#value-type-casting)).

-If you need to optimize memory usage you can use the bitwise functions to implement a [bitfield][].

 # Extensions
 The [Halo Script Preprocessor][hsc-pre] is effectively a super-set of Halo Script that adds support for C-like `#define` pre-processor macros.
 The program takes a file with macros in it, then spits out a standard HSC file.
 This means this program is *purely* for making writing HSC easier.
 Scripts using the Halo Script Preprocessor are still subject to all of the above limits.